Time is Money: Maximize Time at Disney World!

 If the second group is just one person, that person can usually bring along a friend so they don’t have to ride alone, even if that friend just rode in the first group.
 Again, if you want to know how it works for a specific ride, ask first.

-When doing rider switch, the second group always gets to ride immediately (typically using the Lightning Lane), but if the first group wants to also use the Lightning Lane, everyone in both groups who will be riding needs to have a valid Lightning Lane reservation, either via Genie+ or paid Individual Lightning Lane.
+When doing rider switch, the second group always gets to ride immediately (typically using the Lightning Lane), but if the first group wants to also use the Lightning Lane, everyone in both groups who will be riding needs to have a valid Lightning Lane reservation, either via Lightning Lane Multi Pass or Lightning Lane Single Pass.

 As always, Disney can change specific procedures at any time, but they have had some form of this process for many years.
 Just ask any cast member at the entrance of the ride if the ride has Rider Switch, and if so, how it works.
 Be prepared to be flexible!